Blog Home Goods

 Ornate black metal screen with gold leaf patterns dividing a bright entryway from a living room.

-Many British homes, particularly terraced houses and flats open directly into the living room with no hallway to speak of.
-This can feel exposed and draughty, and it also means guests immediately see the full interior the moment the door opens.
-A room divider placed just inside the entrance solves this elegantly.
+Many homes, especially townhouses and apartments, open directly into the living room with no hallway to speak of.
+This can feel exposed and drafty, and it also means guests immediately see the entire interior the moment the door opens.
+A room divider placed just inside the entrance elegantly solves this issue.

 Benefits: